makzan/Tutorial-Box2D-and-CreateJS-quick-start/README.md

-# Tutorial-Box2D-and-CreateJS-quick-start
+# Tutorial – Box2D and CreateJS quick start

-This tutorial demonstrates a simple HTML5 game by using Box2D physics engine and CreateJS.
+This tutorial demonstrates a HTML5 game setup by using Box2D physics engine and CreateJS.

 ## Library Used